 With the recent fire from the FTC in the United States requiring full disclosures from bloggers on their relationships with firms in regards to product reviews – product reviewing on blogs has gotten its 5 minutes of fame.
 The thing is that in reality, legitimate product reviewing on blogs and other media outlets has been going on since the beginning, and they can be a tremendous source of traffic, subscribers and revenue for your blog.

-If you take a minute and scour your favorite blogs on the web, you will find a very high percentage of those blogs review a product related to their niche periodically.
-As you look around, you might find that your favorite blogs are reviewing product a lot more than you originally thought!
+If you take a minute and scour your favorite blogs on the web, you’ll find a very high percentage of those blogs review a product related to their niche periodically.
+As you look around, you might find that your favorite blogs are reviewing products a lot more than you originally thought!
 Before we jump into the how…let’s look at the why on both sides of the fence.

 Why Do Bloggers Review Products On Their Blogs?